 Larger development projects require studies of the consequences for cultural environments.
 Environmental impact assessments (EIA) should identify affected cultural heritage sites and cultural environments, and assess their value.
 The studies should point out potential conflicts in relation to planned developments and look at the opportunities for remedial measures.

-NIKU's staff have long and varied experience of environmental impact assessments, both nationally and internationally.
+NIKU’s staff have long and varied experience of environmental impact assessments, both nationally and internationally.
 NIKU aims to ensure environmental impact assessments are carried out in as cost-effective a manner as possible for our customers.
-Our staff work on the basis of the 'good enough' principle to describe environmental consequences and propose the best alternatives.
-Identifying cultural heritage sites of value early on in a project enables us to reduce the total resources expended and provide more optimum solutions for customers.
+Our staff work on the basis of the ‘good enough’ principle to describe environmental consequences and propose the best alternatives.
+Identifying cultural heritage sites of value early on in a project enables us to reduce the total resources expended and provide more optimal solutions for customers.

 NIKU carries out environmental impact assessments associated with, for example, hydropower and wind power, public infrastructure (road and rail), municipal master plans, soil extraction sites, and other commercial activities.
 We also have experience of value and vulnerability assessments and strategic environmental impact assessments (scoping).

 Landscape or heritage site analyses are often used as a basis for municipal land-use planning and as part of local community development.
 Our staff can assist with landscape analyses, cultural-historical heritage site analyses, and facilitating and implementing consulting services.

 We employ a number of approaches in landscape analyses, including using the Directorate for Cultural Heritage and Directorate for Nature Management’s manual for landscape analysis, GIS and historical maps.
 NIKU possesses cutting edge expertise in this based on the research the institute carries out in relation to landscapes.

 Other planning related services – management plans and value assessments